jnieus01/hacklytics24/README.md

+# InnSight Chatbot
-# Navigate Your Next Stay: Effortless Hotel Discovery with a Chat
+## Navigate Your Next Stay: Effortless Hotel Discovery with a Chat

 ## Overview